mongodb/genny/examples/README.md

   embedded node using the workloadNode from the previous example.
 - [doAll.yml](doAll.yml): Demonstrates simple fork join behavior.
 A thread is started for each childNode, and they execute in parallel until they get to the join node.
+Here's an [image of the doAll.yml graph](images/doAll.png)
 - [ifNode.yml](ifNode.yml): Demonstrates simple ifNode behavior.
 It contains two ifNodes.
 The first evaluates true, and the second false.
 Here's an [image of the ifNode graph](images/ifNode.png)